MicrosoftDocs/power-automate-docs/articles/approvals-markdown-support.md

 > - Approval request emails are *actionable messages*.
 If your [Microsoft Outlook client](/outlook/actionable-messages/#outlook-version-requirements-for-actionable-messages) doesn't support actionable messages, it displays approval requests in HTML format.
 > - All Markdown renderers have implementation differences.
 Review the [Client Support](#client-support) section for details.
 > - Markdown is not currently supported for the Approvals app on Microsoft Teams.
-> - Markdown is not currently supported for [GCC and GCC High customers](./us-govt.md).

 ## Client Support